QaidamGhost/isochron_burial_dating/README.md

 1. The scripts assume the ratio of surface production rates as  **6.61**  which is indicated by the adopted mean lives of 10Be and 26Al.  **Try to modify the production rates and mean lives in the "consts.mat" and/or the codes in the "production_rate.m" if you want to switch to a different value of that ratio, or the results will show some inaccuracy in the burial ages.**
 2. Make sure that all [DEPENDENCIES](https://github.com/QaidamGhost/isochron_burial_dating/blob/main/README.md#dependencies-and-recommended-versions) are promised.
 3. Check the values restored in the "consts.mat".
 If you want to use other values, just replace them in the .mat-file before running the scripts.
-4. Create the file "expo_age.mat" (and an optional "e.mat") in the root directory if min/max estimations are to be used.
+4. Create the file "expo_age.mat" (and an optional "e.mat") in the root directory if the upper and lower limits of the burial age are to be determined.
 See the instruction for these two files in "Npb_depth.m" and "custom_mat_files" for the creation.
 ### Calculation
 1. Define the variables, the arguments in "isochron_burial_dating.m", with your values.
 See "arguments" in "isochron_burial_dating.m" for further instructions.
 ```